Jeremy Marshall-King

-He previously played for the Canterbury-Bankstown Bulldogs and Wests Tigers in the National Rugby League and represented the Māori All Stars.
+He previously played for the Canterbury-Bankstown Bulldogs and Wests Tigers in the NRL and represented the Māori All Stars.

 Background

-Marshall-King was born in Whakatane, New Zealand.
+Marshall-King was born in Whakatāne, New Zealand.
 He is of Māori descent.
-He moved to Sydney, New South Wales, Australia at a young age.

-He played his junior rugby league for All Saints Toongabbie, before being signed by the Wests Tigers.
+He moved to Sydney, Australia at a young age played junior rugby league for All Saints Toongabbie, before being signed by the Wests Tigers.

 Marshall-King is the younger brother of New Zealand international Benji Marshall.

 Playing career

 Early career

 In 2014 and 2015, Marshall-King played for the Wests Tigers' NYC team, before graduating to their Intrust Super Premiership NSW team in 2016.

-2017
+Wests Tigers 2017

 In round 26 of the 2017 NRL season, Marshall-King made his NRL debut for the Tigers against the New Zealand Warriors.
 He spent the majority of 2017 playing for the Tigers in the Intrust Super Premiership NSW competition, making 19 appearances in a side that finished last on the table.
-In November, he signed a 2-year contract with the Canterbury-Bankstown Bulldogs starting in 2018.
+In November, he signed a two-year contract with the Canterbury-Bankstown Bulldogs starting in 2018.